somsubhro/somsubhro.github.io/struggles.md

 ---
 [Home](/README.md) | [Struggles](/struggles.md)

+#### s3 bucket names

+Just making sure, that we all understand this that: "An Amazon S3 bucket name is globally unique, and the namespace is shared by **all AWS accounts**.
+This means that after a bucket is created, the name of that bucket cannot be used by another AWS account in any AWS Region until the bucket is deleted"

+This means `trial-bucket` is a name you cannot create a bucket with even if a bucket with that name does not exist in your account. `trial-bucket` has been used by some one, some where.

 #### XHTML syntax for inserting code blocks in XHTML based wikis as an example

 First, insert `DOCTYPE` before the `<head>` tag of the page if it is not existing.
 This will ensure that the browser uses a strict formatting, and is backward compatible.
 Without the `DOCTYPE` browsers use [quirks](https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode) mode (before web standards).
 I have used "strict" DTD.
 You can choose to use any one of the 3 available [DTDs](https://www.tutorialspoint.com/xhtml/xhtml_doctypes.htm)